trailofbits/algo/README.md

 * Does not require client software on most platforms
 * Does not claim to provide anonymity or censorship avoidance
 * Does not claim to protect you from the [FSB](https://en.wikipedia.org/wiki/Federal_Security_Service), [MSS](https://en.wikipedia.org/wiki/Ministry_of_State_Security_(China)), [DGSE](https://en.wikipedia.org/wiki/Directorate-General_for_External_Security), or [FSM](https://en.wikipedia.org/wiki/Flying_Spaghetti_Monster)

+## Included Roles

+Ansible scripts are organized into roles, each of which provides one discrete set of functionality.
+The roles used by Algo are described in detail below.

+### Required Roles

+* **Common**
+  * Installs several required packages and software updates, then reboots if necessary
+  * Configures network interfaces and enables packet forwarding on them
+* **VPN**
+  * Installs [StrongSwan](https://www.strongswan.org/), enables AppArmor, limits CPU and memory access, and drops user privileges
+  * Builds a Certificate Authority (CA) with [easy-rsa-ipsec](https://github.com/ValdikSS/easy-rsa-ipsec) and creates one client certificate per user
+  * Bundles the appropriate certificates into Apple mobileconfig profiles for each user

+### Optional Roles

+* **Security Enhancements**
+  * Enables [unattended-upgrades](https://help.ubuntu.com/community/AutomaticSecurityUpdates) to ensure your server is always patched to avoid the latest vulnerabilities.
+  * Minimizes the exposure of SUID binaries, restricts core dumps, and modifies kernel features to limit possible attacks.
+  * Modifies SSH to only use modern ciphers and a seccomp sandbox, and restricts access to many legacy and unwanted features, like X11 forwarding and SFTP.
+  * Configures IPtables to block traffic that might pose a risk to VPN users, such as [SMB/CIFS](https://medium.com/@ValdikSS/deanonymizing-windows-users-and-capturing-microsoft-and-vpn-accounts-f7e53fe73834).
+* **Ad Blocking and Compression HTTP Proxy**
+  * Installs [Privoxy](https://www.privoxy.org/) with an ad blocking ruleset.
+  * Installs Apache with [mod_pagespeed](http://modpagespeed.com/) as an HTTP proxy.
+  * Constrains Privoxy and Apache with AppArmor and cgroups CPU and memory limitations.
+* **DNS Ad Blocking**
+  * Install the [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) local resolver with a blacklist for advertising domains.
+  * Constraints dnsmasq with AppArmor and cgroups CPU and memory limitations.
+* **Security Monitoring and Logging**
+  * Configures [auditd](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Security_Guide/chap-system_auditing.html) and rsyslog to log data useful for investigating security incidents.
+  * Logs are aggregated and emailed to the address in `config.cfg` on a regular basis.
+* **SSH Tunneling**
+  * Adds a restricted `algo` group to `sshd_config` with no shell access and limited forwarding options.
+  * Creates one local account per user and creates an SSH public key for each.

 ## Usage